anthoula/kindle-ebook/README.md

 Remove hard returns and insert page breaks at the end of chapters for optimal Kindle viewing.

-## How to Add and Format Images Inside Your Kindle Book
+## How to Add and Format Images for your Kindle eBook

 ### Image File Requirements
 - Photos inserted into your book should be in `.jpg` file type.
 Kindle will recognize this format.
 There is limited support for `.png`, and `.bmp`.